dalindev/GitHubFollower/README.md

 # GitHubFollowingHack

-CODE REMOVED (Why?
-Because this will get you flagged by GitHub as abusing the system, so please consider the risk)
+Code removed...
+(Why?
+Because using this you will be flagged by GitHub as abusing the system and you might losing your account, so please consider the risk)